brinktrade/guides/content/0_creating-first-intent/README.md

 ## 3. Approving Your Brink Proxy

-Before signing and submitting our intent, we must *approve* the signer's Brink Proxy contract to transfer the tokens involved in the intent.
+Before signing and submitting our declaration, we must *approve* the signer's Brink Proxy contract to transfer the tokens involved in the intent.
 For more info on how the Proxy contracts work in the Brink protocol, please reach out on [Discord](https://discord.gg/NNx4Y7XB "brink discord").

 We can get all info about the approval transaction in the `requiredTransactions` field of the API response above.